erikgurzau/tic-tac-toe-console-game/README.md

 * Versions after Java 8

 ### The Game
-With command above you can already start the game and be taken to the initial screen of presentation
+When you start the game, the following introductory splash screen appears

 ![menu](./media/screenshot_menu.png)